sendSMS-RO/UiPath-Studio-Custom-Activities/README.md

 7. Blocklist add - Add the given number to block list
 8. Blocklist delete - Delete the given number from the block list
 9. Blocklist Check - Check if the given number is in the block list

+You can add this activities directly from UiPath Marketplace, here is a direct link : https://connect.uipath.com/marketplace/components/connector-for-sendsmsro